Raphael II of Constantinople: Life

-Raphael was Bishop of Mithymna when, in March 1603, he was elected Ecumenical Patriarch.
+Raphael was Bishop of Mithymna when, in March 1603, he was elected Ecumenical Patriarch of Constantinople.
 During his patriarchate, he addressed the regulation of many ecclesiastical matters and issued a number of standard provisions.
-The clashes with the previous Patriarch Neophytus II caused many problems in the Church, to the point that Cyril Lucaris, in a letter to the Bishop of Heraclea Dionysius, wrote that "...
+The clashes with the previous Patriarch Neophytus II of Constantinople caused many problems in the Church, to the point that Cyril I of Constantinople, in a letter to the Bishop of Heraclea Dionysius II, wrote that "...
 Raphael ruled the Patriarchate as a tyrant for more than four years ...".

-Raphael showed interest in a possible union with the Western Church and he began a secret correspondence with the Pope.
+Raphael II showed interest in a possible union with the Western Church and he began a secret correspondence with the Pope.
 He remained Patriarch until October 1607, when he was forcibly deposed by Sultan Ahmed I and suffered a violent death in exile.